osmarks/website/blog/other-stuff.md

 The gods are cruel not because they make us work.
 They are cruel because they allow us to hope.
 :::

 [The Divine Cities](https://www.goodreads.com/series/159695-the-divine-cities) - I like any[^1] fiction about killing God, and this has great characterization and a creatively exotic setting too.
-I haven't actually finished City of Miracles (the third book) yet, though.
+The ending of the last book did sort of annoy me, though.

 ### Doing God's Work